Frequently Asked Questions

 Q: Where do you eat and how much does it cost?

 A: Cyclists typically eat well.
-Our breakfasts are included in the cost of lodging (or in the hospitality of the host family we stay with).
+For multi-day trips, our breakfasts are included in the cost of lodging (or in the hospitality of the host family we stay with).
 Lunch is typically at a cafe or diner so assume under $15 for each meal, depending on what you chose to buy.
 Dinner is typically at a family friendly location that is modest in cost, but if you get very hungry, you may want to put aside more, depending on your beverage selection and quantify of food eaten.
+One or two day events often have sponsors who supply food.
 To see the day-to-day breakdown of where we stop, scroll to the bottom of our “Get Involved” page.

 We estimate a cost of $30 to $60 per day in meal costs – again depending totally on how much you consume.
 You pay for your own meals, so there is no surcharge.